hasanatkazmi/provenance-stats/README.md

 - Test generation scripts that generates more scripts that are used to run a specific test.
 A config file for test generation is also provided.
 - Stats collection scripts that checks the log files created when running the tests and generates a stats file.

-This has been tested on Ubuntu 14.04 LTS 32 bit only.
+This has been tested on Ubuntu 14.04 LTS 32 bit only with LLVM version 3.6 and GNU coreutils 8.24.

 Layout of this repository is as follows: